samcal/thenewrad.io/_posts/2014-03-03-playing-to-win.markdown

 Why not, then, does everyone act?
 Why are so many people stuck in limbo?
 Feeling as though they can never achieve that which they so much desire.

-## I believe two things.
-1. People are scared of trying, because they are scared of failing.
-2. People don’t really want it.
+I believe two things.
+First, people are scared of trying, because they are scared of failing.
+Second, people don’t really want it.

 # Fearsome Failure
 The fear of failure is the single most important thing that I have ever realized to be hindering my action.
 I strongly believe that at the root of all my procrastination is the notion that if I spend more time or think about it for a little bit longer that, then, somehow, someway I will be better equipped or in a better state of mind or better able to handle whatever it is that I need to do.
 This covers everything from the spanish homework which I know I won’t understand the first 2-3 times through, to the design that I really want to create for that one project.